khkhiu/khkhiu.github.io/_posts/2021-08-28-Hackathon_SMU-LIT-Hackathon-2021.md

 <strong>Video demonstration of solution</strong>

 ***
-<em>The video used will be the same as the one used in  <a href="https://khkhiu.github.io/competition/Hackathon_MindFullHacks-2021/"> MindfulHacks Hackathon, 2021.</a> The chat-bot develop for MindfulHacks is an improved version and hence I feel can better showcase the concept
+<em>The video is a reproduction of the solution after the event ended.

 <div class="embed-container">
   <iframe